-Background to Pure Sports Medicine Limited (Kensington)
+Background to Pure Sports Medicine Limited (Threadneedle)

-Pure Sports Medicine (Kensington) has been operating since 2003 from its registered premises at Point West, 116 Cromwell Road, Kensington, London, SW7 4XR.
+Pure Sports Medicine (Threadneedle) has been operating since 2007 from its registered premises at 41-47 Threadneedle Street, London EC2R 8AR.
 It is registered by the Care Quality Commission to provide the regulated activities Diagnostic and screening procedures and Treatment of disease, disorder or injury.
-The clinic occupies the ground and first floors and is accessible at street level.
-The clinic has consultation rooms, a patient waiting area, a gym on each floor, changing facilities, staffing areas and treatment rooms.
+The clinic occupies the ground and is accessible at street level.
+The clinic has a patient waiting area, a gym, consultation rooms, treatment rooms, changing facilities and staffing areas.
 There are good transport links with regular buses and local tube stations.